ElricWilder/Hamboy/README.md

 ```

 ## Why I chose This Project
-I chose to build a GameBoy emulator as a way to learn more about emulation concepts while building programming skills, especially in C++.
+I chose to build a Game Boy emulator as a way to learn more about emulation concepts while building programming skills, especially in C++.
 I previously completed a <a href="https://github.com/ElricWilder/CHIP-8-Emulator" target="_blank" rel="noopener noreferrer">CHIP-8 emulator</a>.

 ## Resources I Used